mfauzanalg/paper-id-test-case/README.md

 - notes : I recommend using npm because I used them to develop and test this app

-### Description
-An app that helps users to track their daily / monthly expenses and incomes, thus ultimately helping them not to overspend or lose track of their finances.
-Made to meet the paper.id test case

 ### How To Run